-Alternatively, you can also choose to qualify via the SQE route after September 2021, providing you meet the SQE eligibility requirements.
+Alternatively, you can also choose to qualify via the SQE route after September 2021, provided you meet the SQE eligibility requirements.

 If you have started or completed a QLD before, or if you have accepted an offer of a place on a QLD before 1 September 2021, you can decide between the two routes to qualify.

-You will need to meet the requirements to qualify under the LPC or SQE which we have discussed above.
+You will need to meet the requirements to qualify under the LPC or SQE as discussed above.